RenaudGervais/phd-defense/phd-defense.md

 <img src="./img/cursar-sar.jpg" width="450px">

 <div class="notes">
+- On the left it is a simulated version of what is seen on the right
 - Comparison of the view in both conditions
 - The view of the cube is the same
     + In SCREEN condition, note the virtual table is aligned with real table